pop-team/pop-java/docs/mixed-applications.rst

 :ref:`previous chapter <testintegerclass>`.
 The compilation will be a little bit different.
 As for a POP-Java application using a POP-C++ parclass, the POP-Java will need some additional informations during the compilation process.
-These additional informations must be given in a XML file.
+These additional information must be given in a XML file.
 The POP-Java compiler can generate a canvas of this file with the option "-x".
 Here is the command we used::

    popjc -x Integer.pjava

-The genrated file will be similar to the one shown in the :ref:`Special compilation section <additional-infos-xml>`.
+The generated file will be similar to the one shown in the :ref:`Special compilation section <additional-infos-xml>`.
 This time the attribute ``name`` must stay empty as we want to keep the real name of the POP-Java parallel class.
 The completed file should look like in the following